 KINNEY: Marketers have to work extremely closely with sales and let them know the message they need to be selling.
 Between marketing and sales, there can be fiefdoms, but once everyone is working together, attribution capabilities are pretty easy.

 There can be a little bit of a fiefdom issue—you’ve got to work extremely closely with them and let them know the message they need to be selling.
 There are fiefdoms, especially in the ecommerce realm.
 The sales team might want to claim a sale, but so will marketing.
 You need to work together.
 Sales people need to understand where a lead is coming from and that they’re not all going to be “Glengarry” leads, so they might have to work harder.
+Customers don’t live in silos so make certain that your marketing, advertising and sales/marketing integration align.

 This article was originally published in August 2018.